 Agustín Lizárraga climbed the steep ridges of the Andes and stumbled upon the stone ruins of Machu Picchu, becoming the first outsider to document the site in centuries.
 His discovery shattered the myth that the citadel had been lost to time, forcing historians to reevaluate the scale and sophistication of Inca urban planning in the high mountains.

-Harry Atwood touched down his Wright aeroplane on the White House lawn, startling President Taft and proving aviation had arrived at the nation's doorstep.
-This daring flight transformed the executive residence from a static symbol into a landing strip for the future of human travel.
+Harry Atwood touched down his Wright aeroplane on the White House South Lawn after flying from Boston, completing a journey that took several days with stops along the way.
+President Taft personally congratulated the exhibition pilot and awarded him a gold medal for the feat.
+The daring flight transformed the executive residence from a static political symbol into a landing strip for the future of human travel, proving that aviation could connect the country's most distant power centers.

 The airplane touched down on the White House lawn at 6:45 PM, fourteen minutes after leaving College Park, Maryland.